gravitational/teleport/rfd/00XX-agent-census.md

 ##### 8. Container orchestrator

-To determine if the agent is running on a Kubernetes pod, we can check if the `KUBERNETES_SERVICE_HOST` environment variable is set or if the `/var/run/secrets/kubernetes.io/serviceaccount` directory exists ([docs](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#directly-accessing-the-rest-api)).
+To determine if the agent is running on a Kubernetes pod, we can try to initialize a Kubernetes `client` similar to how [Validator.getClient()](https://github.com/gravitational/teleport/blob/master/lib/kubernetestoken/token_validator.go#L50-L68) does it.
+If this succeeds, the agent is running on Kubernetes.

+Afterwards, we'll try to detect in which cloud provider the pod is running on.
+For this, we'll call `client.ServerVersion()` and check if the returned `gitVersion` contains a certain substring specific for each provider:

+- in EKS, the git version looks like `"v1.24.8-eks-ffeb93d"` (we'll search for substring `"-eks"`)
+- in GPC ([docs](https://cloud.google.com/kubernetes-engine/docs/release-notes)), the git version looks like `"1.23.14-gke.1800"` (we'll search for substring `"-gke"`)

+In AKS, the git version looks like "v1.25.2", so it's not possible to detect this environment using this method.
+(This is also a problem for Helm charts, as reported in [Azure/AKS#3375](https://github.com/Azure/AKS/issues/3375).)

-If so, `UpstreamInventoryHello.ContainerOrchestrator` will be set to `kubernetes`.
+In the end, `UpstreamInventoryHello.ContainerOrchestrator` will be set to:
+- `kubernetes-eks` if on EKS
+- `kubernetes-gke` if on GKE
+- `kubernetes-unknown` otherwise (AKS, other cloud provider, or no cloud provider)

 ##### 9. Cloud environment